Running Sentient from Source (Self-Host)

 directory.

-View Logs: To see the live logs from the client or server container, use:
+View Logs: To see the live logs from any container, use:

-# View backend server logs docker compose logs -f sentient-server-selfhost # View frontend client logs docker compose logs -f sentient-client-selfhost
+# View backend server logs (most common) docker compose -f docker-compose.selfhost.yml logs -f server # View frontend client logs docker compose -f docker-compose.selfhost.yml logs -f client ```* **Stop the Application:** To stop all the running containers: ```bash docker compose -f docker-compose.selfhost.yml down

-Stop and Delete All Data: If you want to stop the application and completely wipe the database and Redis cache (for a clean restart), use the
+Stop and Delete All Data: If you want to stop the application and completely wipe the database volumes (for a clean restart), use the

 -v